STHossain/open-fp/open-fp/index.md

 ## What do we want to achieve?

 As laid out by Patton (2015)[^fn2], forecast surveys should specify the loss function of interest.
 This is not done by either the SPF of the Federal Reserve nor the SPF of the ECB.
-We want to address this issue by letting the forecaster hand in the loss function they considered.
+We want to address this issue by prescribing the mean squared error and the continuous ranked probability score as evaluation criteria.

 Research questions at hand:

 * Are the results of Clements (2012)[^fn4] driven by the definition of large bins in the SPF forecasts?
-* How can we promote the need to communicate uncertainty in macroeconomic predictions.
+* How can we promote communicating uncertainty in macroeconomic predictions.

 ***